keigoi/kmclib/Steps.md

 ```

 This file simply declares a module called `helloworld` which will
-create an executable called `helloworld.exe`, that relies on the
+create an executable called `helloworld.exe`.
+The module relies on the
 `threads` library and uses a pre-processor (`ppx_kmclib`) before
 compilation.